 The new site, which was launched in December 2015, became the catalyst for a comprehensive rebrand.

 15 Months Later

-After driving the firm’s aggressive content marketing agenda against its new site over the 15 months following the December 2015 site launch, the firm has:
+After driving the firm’s aggressive content marketing agenda against its new site over the 15 months following the December 2015 site launch, the website helped the firm: